-Welcome drink in Athens; full buffet breakfast daily; 4 three-course dinners with wine; full à-la-carte breakfasts, lunches, and dinners while cruising.
+Welcome drink in Athens; full buffet breakfast daily; 3 lunches; 7 three-course dinners with wine

 Welcome to Athens!
 At 6 pm, meet your traveling companions for a welcome drink with your Tour Director.

 Sightseeing with a Local Guide features a visit to the world-famous ACROPOLIS, perched high on a rocky outcrop overlooking the city.
-Here, see the Parthenon, the Erechtheum with its Porch of Maidens, the Temple of Athena Nike, and enjoy a panoramic view that includes glimpses of the Temple of Olympian Zeus, Theater of Dionysus, and the beautifully preserved Theseum, where Socrates taught.
-Later, a city orientation tour features the Old Parliament House and a picture stop at the Panathenaic Stadium.
+Here, see the Parthenon, the Erechtheum with its Porch of Maidens, and the Temple of Athena Nike.
+Enjoy a panoramic view that includes glimpses of the Temple of Olympian Zeus, Theater of Dionysus, and the beautifully preserved Theseum, where Socrates taught.
+Later, a city orientation tour features the Parliament House and a picture stop at the Panathenaic Stadium.
 Built in the 2nd century AD, it is the only stadium in the world built entirely of marble, and was host to the opening and closing ceremonies of the first modern Olympics in 1896.
 The rest of the day is at leisure.
-Tonight is your chance to join an optional dinner outing to try out local fare.
+Tonight, perhaps join an optional dinner outing to sample local fare.

-Via the busy seaport of Patras, proceed through the picturesque fishing villages along the south coast of the mainland to mystic Delphi.
-The afternoon is devoted to a fascinating tour of the ancient sanctuary of the god Apollo in its dramatic setting on the slopes of Mount Parnassus.
+Via the busy seaport of Patras, proceed to mystic Delphi.
+The afternoon is devoted to a fascinating tour of the ancient sanctuary of the god Apollo in its dramatic setting on Mount Parnassus.
 Hear about the Oracle and tour the EXCAVATIONS.
 End the day with a visit to the ARCHAEOLOGICAL MUSEUM to admire the Charioteer, an extraordinary 5th-century BC bronze statue.
-A highlight this evening is a DANCE LESSON, where you’ll learn how to dance the sirtaki, made famous in the movie Zorba the Greek, accompanied by a glass of the traditional Ouzo.
+A highlight this evening is a DANCE LESSON, where you’ll learn how to dance the sirtaki, made famous in the movie Zorba the Greek, accompanied by a glass of Ouzo.

-Drive past Lamia and Trikala to Kalambaka in the unreal, fantastic landscape of Meteora with its 24 rock-top monasteries.
-Visit VARLAAM MONASTERY, famous for its frescoes, and ST. STEPHEN’S MONASTERY, featuring a unique collection of icons and an incredible panoramic view (ladies should pack one long skirt, as shorts or trousers may be inappropriate when visiting the monasteries).
+Drive past Lamia and Trikala to Kalambaka in the unreal, fantastic landscape of Meteora with its rock-top monasteries.
+Visit VARLAAM MONASTERY, famous for its frescoes, and ST. STEPHEN’S MONASTERY, featuring a unique collection of icons and an incredible panoramic view.
+(Ladies should pack one long skirt, as shorts or trousers may be inappropriate when visiting the monasteries.)

 Today’s highlight is a guided visit to THERMOPYLAE, the site of the heroic battle of Leonidas’ 300 doomed Spartans against Xerxes’ huge Persian army.
 On the way back to Athens, your Tour Director will tell you about Thebes, the setting of Sophocles’ Oedipus Rex, and Marathon, where 10,000 Athenians defeated more than twice that number of Persian invaders in 490 BC.
-Tonight, enjoy an optional dinner at a local restaurant.
+Tonight, you may wish to join an optional dinner at a local restaurant.

-This morning, head for Lavrion/Piraeus, where you will sail into the deep-blue waters of the Aegean Sea.
+Arrive in Lavrion/Piraeus, and sail into the deep-blue waters of the Aegean Sea.
 Later, dock at the mountainous island of Mykonos with its characteristic windmills and dazzling white houses.
 Time to wander through narrow paved streets before returning on board.

 Two ports of call today.
 First, Kusadasi on the Turkish coast.
-Visit the fascinating Greek, Roman, and Byzantine excavations of Ephesus.
-Next, discover the tiny Greek island of Patmos, where St. John the Divine wrote the Revelation, and see the Grotto of Apocalypse.
+Visit the fascinating Greek, Roman, and Byzantine excavations of EPHESUS.
+Next, join an optional excursion to discover the tiny Greek island of Patmos, and see the Grotto of the Apocalypse.

 First port of call today is Heraklion on Crete.
-A few miles away is Knossos, the center of the 3000 BC Minoan civilization.
+A few miles away is KNOSSOS, the center of the 3000 BC Minoan civilization.
 Afternoon call (weather permitting) at Santorini, the “Black Pearl of the Aegean.”
-Join one of the optional shore excursions either to the volcano or up to the cliff-top village of Oia for one of the world’s most breathtaking panoramas.
+The optional shore excursion takes you to the cliff-top village of Oia for one of the world’s most breathtaking panoramas.

 After breakfast on board, disembark at Lavrion/Piraeus and return to Athens.
 The rest of the day is free.